haroldoland/tagthiswall/README.md

 \index.php is used to display the "wall" and to allow anyone to "tag" the wall.<p>

 Setup Instructions:<br />
 Create a mysql database for this app and leave it empty, or use an existing database.
+If you create a new database, create a user with CREATE, INSERT, and SELECT privileges to the database.<br />
 The table for the application will be created by the createtable.php file.<br />
 (If you are using Azure MySQL In App, you will not be able to create a database.
-You will have to use the default database that is created for you.)<br />
+You will have to use the default database and user that is created for you.)<br />
-Take note of the mysql hostname, database name, username and username password.<br />
+Take note of the mysql hostname, database name, username and username password.
+Modify the createtable.php and index.php file to use that information.<br />
 Copy the folders and files to a directory under the web root or to the web root itself.<br />
-Run http://website/setup/createtable.php to create the database table.<br />
+Run http://website/setup/createtable.php to create the database table.
+It will indicate if it is successful.<br />
-Open http://website/index.php and look at the page.<p>
+Open http://website/index.php and look at the page.
+This is the only page that the user's will access.<p>

 Invite others to "tag" your wall.<p>